zahichemaly/enumlookups/README.md

 - `MyEnum::myValue.lookupByValue(value)` returns the enum by its custom value.
 If no enum was found, returns the default enum defined.

 - `MyEnum::myValue from value` infix notation for `lookupByValue`, with default params.

+### How to use

+Include this in your build.gradle:

+`implementation 'io.github.zahichemaly:enumlookups:1.0.0'`